Anthony Johnson (fighter): Suspension from UFC and return

 On September 19, 2014, news surfaced about Johnson being suspected of domestic violence against the mother of his two children.
 Soon after, Johnson claimed to be innocent.
 Due to the suspicion, UFC released a statement that Johnson was being indefinitely suspended until the case was investigated.
 On November 6, 2014, the UFC lifted Johnson's suspension after the civil case was dismissed, clearing him to fight.

 Johnson fought Alexander Gustafsson on January 24, 2015, at UFC on Fox 14 with the promise that the winner would earn a title shot against Jon Jones.
 Johnson won the one-sided bout via TKO in the first round, becoming the first to stop Gustafsson due to strikes.
 The win also earned Johnson his second Performance of the Night bonus award.

 Johnson was expected to face Jon Jones on May 23, 2015, at UFC 187.
 However, on April 28, it was announced that Jones had been stripped of the UFC Light heavyweight title and suspended indefinitely due to a felony hit-and-run charge.
 Johnson faced Daniel Cormier for the vacant UFC Light Heavyweight Championship.
 Early in the first round, Johnson became the first man to knock down Cormier, but failed to get the finish.
 Cormier eventually won the fight via rear naked-choke submission in round three.

 Johnson was expected to face Jan Błachowicz on September 5, 2015, at UFC 191.
 However, Johnson was pulled from the bout on July 30 in favor of a fight with Jimi Manuwa at the event instead.
 After dominating the first round with his wrestling, Johnson won via knockout early in the second round.
+This fight earned him a Performance of the Night award.